cedwards036/write-a-sql-query/episodes/ep000007_squashing_recital_reservations/full_script.md

 hall *before* the current booking, and then use the MAX() function to get the latest end_date from that window.
-You see here we get the MAX(end_date), we partition by hall so that we only consider bookings in the same hall as the current booking, and then we set our window to ROWS BETWEEN UNBOUNDED PRECEDING (meaning from the beginning of the partition) AND 1 PRECEDING (meaning the window stops just before the current row).
+You see here we get the MAX(end_date), we partition by hall so that we only consider bookings in the same hall as the current booking, we order by start_date and end_date to ground our window definition in the chronological order of the bookings, and then we set our window to ROWS BETWEEN UNBOUNDED PRECEDING (meaning from the beginning of the partition) AND 1 PRECEDING (meaning the window stops just before the current row).
 And if we run this, you'll see we now have a working indicator column that contains a 1 whenever a row constitutes the start of